 Device elements must be listed in the MIB for them to be visible to the SNMP manager.
 All SNMP devices support a generic MIB that defines generic traps.
-But to use advanced network management features, you need to be able to use granular traps that contain device-specific information.
+But, to use advanced network management features, you need to be able to use granular traps that contain device-specific info.
 Granular traps require detailed MIBs that fully describe the managed objects of your devices.

-Manufacturers of SNMP devices create their own unique set of MIBs to include device information not listed in the generic MIB.
-Some manufacturers create more detailed MIBs than others, so your choice of SNMP equipment directly affects how well you can manage your network.
+Manufacturers of SNMP devices create their own unique set of MIBs to include device info not listed in the generic MIB.
+Some manufacturers create more detailed MIBs than others, so your choice of SNMP gear directly affects how well you can manage your network.

-The right proxy agent is essential for collecting detailed network information
+The right proxy agent is key for collecting detailed network information

-The MIB of your proxy agent, for example, determines how much visibility you'll have of your non-SNMP devices.
-Devices that weren't built for SNMP don't have MIBs of their own, and they appear on the SNMP network only because their managed objects are listed in the MIB of the proxy agent.
+The MIB of your SNMP proxy agent, for example, determines how much visibility you'll have of your non-SNMP devices.
+Devices that weren't built for SNMP don't have MIBs of their own.
+They appear on the SNMP network only because their managed objects are listed in the MIB of the proxy agent.

-To get the most complete view of your network, you must assess the non-SNMP elements you need to monitor and choose a proxy agent that provides the best MIB support of them.
+To get the most complete view of your network, you must assess the non-SNMP elements you need to monitor.
+Then, choose a proxy agent that provides the best MIB support of them.

 Detailed network management requires advanced SNMP managers, too

-Being able to make use of information from your devices is just as important as being able to collect it.
-To get the fullest visibility of your network, your SNMP manager must be able to accept, interpret, display and process the information sent by the SNMP proxy agent.
+Being able to make use of info from your devices is just as important as being able to collect it.
+To get the fullest visibility of your network, your SNMP manager must be able to accept, interpret, display and process the info sent by the SNMP proxy agent.

 If you need to manage data from an SNMP proxy agent, one of your most important requirements for an SNMP manager is full support for detailed, granular traps.
-Remember, granular traps require information defined in manufacturer-specific MIBs.
-Not all SNMP managers can accept granular traps, especially traps from proxy agents mediating non-SNMP devices.
+Remember, granular traps require info defined in manufacturer-specific MIBs.
+Not all SNMP managers can accept granular traps.
+Mainly traps from proxy agents mediating non-SNMP devices.

 Out of the box, many SNMP managers can accept only generic traps.
 Adding granular trap capability requires creating a special software module for the manager, at considerable effort-or expense-for the user.
 More advanced managers will have built-in support for granular traps.